Read This First

 Prompt 3: Can you provide an actual scenario in which a burden of proof arose from a scientific inquiry?

-The central claim is this: The heliocentric model proposed by Nicolaus Copernicus in the 16th century, suggesting the Sun as the center of the universe with planets, including Earth, orbiting around it, fundamentally challenged the long-standing geocentric model.
+In plain terms: The heliocentric model proposed by Nicolaus Copernicus in the 16th century, suggesting the Sun as the center of the universe with planets, including Earth, orbiting around it, fundamentally challenged the long-standing geocentric model.

 This middle step carries forward burden of proof.
-It shows what that earlier distinction changes before the page asks the reader to carry it any farther.
+It shows what that earlier distinction changes before the page asks the reader to carry it farther.

 This section should give the reader a usable epistemic lever: what would support the central claim, what would count against it, and what would make suspension of judgment more rational than either assent or denial.
 The point is not to make The Burden of Proof tidy; it is to help the reader notice the difference between having a belief, having a reason, and having enough reason.